carloseferrer/CryptoViewer-Python/README.md

 # CryptoViewer-Python
 ### Description
 CryptoViewer is a Python Software that connects to the CoinGecko API, providing real-time cryptocurrency prices.
-Which contains an interface built through the use of QTdesigner, a GUI software.
+Which contains an interface built through the use of QTdesigner GUI software.